yjjang/mongkie/docs/case_study.rst

 Network clustering
 ==================

 To give weights to the extracted network, we calculated Pearson Correlation Coefficients of expression levels in the expressions matrix (See above section) among all pair-wise interactions between genes in the extracted network, and then assigned the PCCs to weights of edges in the network.
 Next, we used a highly efficient network clustering algorithm, MCL (:ref:`Van Dongen, 2000 <VanD00>`), to cluster the weighted network into a set of gene modules.
-The visualization of the result is shown in Fig. 3.2.
+The visualization of the result is shown in :numref:`gbm-gene-modules`.
 Each module consists of gene set that are both topologically close in the PPI network, and highly correlated by expression abundance change in tumor conditions.

 .. figure:: images/F1A_whole_network.png
+    :name: gbm-gene-modules
+    :align: center
     :width: 600px
     :alt: Core gene modules in the GBM-altered network